radish-es/casebook-property/content/casebook/relationships/henderson.md

 bookHidden: true
 ---

-[*Excerpted from: James [sákéj] Youngblood Henderson, Mikmaw Tenure in Atlantic Canada 18(2) Dalhousie Law Journal 196.
+[*Excerpted from: James [sákéj] Youngblood Henderson, Míkmaw Tenure in Atlantic Canada 18(2) Dalhousie Law Journal 196.
 Published under a Creative Commons Attribution 4.0 International License (CC BY 4.0)*]

 ### Míkmaq Tenure in Prerogative Treaties

-Mikmaq attitudes toward sharing of the sacred space are evident in almost every treaty with the British Crown.
+Míkmaq attitudes toward sharing of the sacred space are evident in almost every treaty with the British Crown.
 The prerogative Treaties reserve their land tenure and beneficial interest under the protection of the Crown and separate from the provinces.
 These Treaties were forged